xllifycom/xllify-build/README.md

 ## Caveats

 - In alpha, built .xll files are not signed.
-This can trigger a warning.
-See https://support.microsoft.com/en-gb/topic/excel-is-blocking-untrusted-xll-add-ins-by-default-1e3752e2-1177-4444-a807-7b700266a6fb about ways to work around this for now
+This may trigger a warning when you load them into Excel.
+See https://support.microsoft.com/en-gb/topic/excel-is-blocking-untrusted-xll-add-ins-by-default-1e3752e2-1177-4444-a807-7b700266a6fb about ways to work around this for now.